 Where We Shopped for The Clothing Challenge

-We shopped at two of our favorite stores to find some great deals: Savers Thrift Department Store (more than 250 locations in US, Canada, and Australia) and A Second Look—one of the most beautiful consignment stores we’ve ever seen (only in Arizona).
+We shopped at two of our favorite stores to find some great deals: Savers Thrift Department Store (more than 250 locations in US, Canada, and Australia) and A Second Look—which is not closed.

 Where to Find Thrift Stores in Your Area